MobileLLM/conv_relu_plus_plus/pytorch_src/README.md

 # Usage
-1. Compile [NCNN](https://github.com/Tencent/ncnn) according to the official tutorial.
+1. Install CUDA version pytorch.

 2. Download all datasets and according to our paper.